J. T. O'Sullivan: Post-playing career

 O'Sullivan spent time as a member of the compliance staff of San Diego State University's athletic department He completed his Ph.D. in Leadership studies at the University of San Diego in 2017.

-In 2018, O'Sullivan started the YouTube channel "The QB School", where he analyzes game tape of college and pro quarterbacks.
+In 2018, O'Sullivan started the YouTube channel "The QB School", where he analyzes game tape of college and professional quarterbacks.
 He was the head football coach of Patrick Henry High School in San Diego from 2019 to 2021, accruing a 20–10 record.